Language-Research-Technology/ro-crate-modes/docs/soss-profiles.md

 A Schema.org Style Schema, which we are calling a 'SoSS' is a Flattened JSON-LD graph, just like an RO-Crate.
 Some members RO-Crate community are beginning to define its basic schema and profiles using the same approach.

-To make an RO-Crate Editor profile we follow the approach pioneered by the Describo project, and transform the flat graph of a schema into something optimized for driving an editor -- it creates a list of Classes, and what properties each may have.
+To make an RO-Crate Editor Mode we transform the flat graph of a schema into something optimized for driving an editor -- it creates a list of Classes, and what properties each may have.

 ![Image showing how the script `rocsoss` from RO-Crate Schema Tools is used to compile a base editor profile from the schema.org schema, with RO-Crate additions ](images/soss-to-profile.svg)